Unshakable Dreams

 After some wrangling, in which I did my best to defend both the Dean and the Faculty whilst seeking to turn the matter into a joke, the Minister decided to hand Alisdair over, without ceremony, to one of his aides.
 This took care of the official side.
 Alisdair was going to be treated as a mild eccentric with apoplexy.

 I then made the arrangements for the Faculty lunch.
-To add spice to the occasion I decided to invite our redhead virago and to seat Alisdair between her and me.
+To add spice to the occasion, I decided to invite our redhead virago and to seat Alisdair between her and me.
 It would be interesting to see Alisdair's reaction to her sharp tongue.
 All seemed ready but I had one remaining task.
 Usually, I familiarise myself with the record of academic visitors before they arrive in my office.
 The object is to forestall the danger of dropping bricks.
 In Wellington I had left the task to Ron.
 Here (in Monash) Alisdair was my responsibility.
 Also, I was curious to know more about him.

 My trouble was rewarded.
 The librarian's almanac showed that Alisdair attained many honours and gained a reputation quite above that to be expected of a man in his undistinguished University.
 He had even been the president of their association for two years.
 The Law Librarian's Quarterly revealed that Alisdair had not gained these distinctions by huggery.
 His short and somewhat curt reviews of new publications were excellent.
 I was amused to read his assessment of my own recent book.
 He gave me credit where it was deserved but was equally forthright with his criticism of faults.
 What surprised me most was that Alisdair wrote in a lucid and concise style.
 His overbearing behaviour at our encounter in New Zealand could never have been predicted from his approach to academic writings.
 Did he have a day off in Wellington or was this a case of a split personality?
 I was soon going to find out.
-One thing was clear: Alisdair's review article disclosed that he thought I was still in Wellington.
+One thing was clear, Alisdair's review article disclosed that he thought I was still in Wellington.
 He was going to have a surprise.

 Alisdair did give a start when the Dean's secretary brought him to my office.